zhiming99/rpc-frmwrk/README.md

 4. A tree-like hierarchical persistant registry.

 ---
+[`Mon Aug 15 2022 11:02:56 PM Beijing`]
+1. Next 3-4 weeks, I will work on the branch `rpc-over-stream` to evaluate the effect of the solution for performance boost.
+Good luck to me.

 [`Sat Aug 13 2022 09:49:37 AM Beijing`]
 1. Finally we wrapped up the `rpcfs` development.
 Congratulations!
 2. Next I need to evaluate how much the performance optimization for `rpc-frmwrk` affects to the whole architecture of `rpc-frmwrk`.
 Previously, it was planned to move on to auto code generator for `rpcfs` programming.
 But the performance optimization will affect it a lot.
 Therefore it is paused before the evaluation is done.